mblakele/threx/README.md

 if the actual size of the new stand exceeds the database projection for its final size.
-Because of this risk, Threx pauses reindexing when
-88% of space is committed to existing and future merges.
+Because of this risk, Threx pauses reindexing when less than 100% of space is committed to existing and future merges.

 Security
 ---